Fleet logo

 Available in Fleet Premium

-In Fleet, you can lock and wipe macOS, Windows, and Linux hosts remotely when a host might have been lost or stolen, or to remotely prepare a device to be re-deployed to another end user.
+In Fleet, you can lock and wipe macOS, Windows, Linux, iOS and iPadOS hosts remotely when a host might have been lost or stolen, or to remotely prepare a device to be re-deployed to another end user.

 Lock a host